 Under the scope of a research agreement between NOVA and a third party (or third parties), you may be asked to sign a confidentiality agreement.
 The same may apply if you are in contact with IP that has been or may be protected, or that is commercially sensitive (meaning that it is perceived as being able to generate profit or may lead to other competitive advantage).
-For additional information, see articles 11 and 13 of NOVA's IP Policy.
+Confidentiality duties are referred to in article 11 and no. 7 of article 13 of NOVA's IP Policy.